 Germination can take over a month to occur.

-Following germination, the seedlings grow until they become young plants.
+Following germination, the seedlings grow until they become young Lantana.

-As the last local frost date approaches you can begin hardening off the plants in preparation for transplanting into the garden.
+As the last local frost date approaches you can begin hardening off the Lantana in preparation for transplanting into the garden.

 How to Grow Lantana Plants

-These plants prefer sunny positions and well-draining soil.
-While they prefer a slightly acidic soil, lantana will grow in most soil conditions.
+Lantana prefers full sun, sunny positions and well-drained soil that is slightly acidic.
+While they prefer a slightly acidic soil, lantana plants will grow in most soil conditions.
 They will also tolerate salty soil.
 This makes them a great choice for coastal gardens.

 Prepare the soil by digging it over thoroughly.
 This will break up mounds of earth, helping to improve drainage.

 Once the last local frost date has passed you can plant your lantanas.
-However, these plants prefer to grow in warm temperatures.
-If you plant in early spring, new growth will be slow to emerge.
+However, Lantana prefers to grow in warm temperatures.
+If you grow in early spring, new growth of Lantana will be slow to emerge.

-Prepare the soil properly before planting.
-Enriched, well worked soil will help young plants quickly establish themselves.
-It will also help the plants to ward off disease.
+Prepare the soil properly before planting Lantana.
+Enriched, well worked soil will help young Lantana plants quickly establish themselves.
+It will also help the Lantana plants to ward off disease.

-For the first 3 weeks after planting you will need to water the plant regularly.
+For the first 3 weeks after planting you will need to water the Lantana regularly.
 Don’t allow the soil to dry out too much.
-Providing plenty of water helps the plant to establish itself.
+Providing plenty of water helps the Lantana to establish itself.
 Harvesting your own rainwater enables you to keep your plants happy whilst also saving on your water usage.

-Properly caring and spacing for plants will help to encourage a healthy growth habit.
-Adopting good gardening practices will also result in plants producing lots of healthy fruit or flowers.
+Properly caring and spacing for plants will help to encourage a healthy Lantana growth habit.
+Adopting good gardening practices will also result in plants producing lots of healthy Lantana fruit or flowers.

 Planting in Containers